 “We’re going to paint happy little mountains that owe us nothing,” roars Rob as he slams his paintbrush covered in toothpaste-grey into the frail canvas repeatedly.

 “The brush just needed love,” smiles Rob.
-“Whomever you bump into and they lash out hatred, give them love.
-They are a malfunctioned toy a child has treated badly.
+“If you bump into someone and they lash out hatred, give them love.
+They are a malfunctioned toy that a child treated badly.
 Show them affection.
 Anyway, I will be using three colors.
 Snowy yellow, elephant blue, and Alaska pink.”

 The music is so happy to be here for you.
 Notice it.